-- reviewing and setting or making recommendations to the Board regarding the compensation of the CEO; - · reviewing and approving or making recommendations of the Board regarding our cash and equity incentive plans and arrangements; - reviewing and making recommendations to our Board with respect to director compensation; and - reviewing and discussing with management our "Compensation Discussion and Analysis," and the compensation of our named executive officers.
+- reviewing and setting or making recommendations to the Board regarding the compensation of the CEO; - reviewing and approving or making recommendations of the Board regarding our cash and equity incentive plans and arrangements; - · reviewing and making recommendations to our Board with respect to director compensation; and - reviewing and discussing with management our "Compensation Discussion and Analysis," and the compensation of our named executive officers.

 Pursuant to the Compensation Committee's charter, which is available in the "Corporate Governance" section of the "Investors" page of our website located at www.medpace.com, the Compensation Committee has the authority to retain or obtain the advice of compensation consultants, legal counsel and other advisors to assist in carrying out its responsibilities.
 The Compensation Committee may delegate its authority under its charter to a subcommittee as it deems appropriate from time to time.
-The Compensation Committee has the authority to request any officer, employee or adviser of the Company to meet with the Compensation Committee or any advisers engaged by the Compensation Committee may also exercise any other powers and carry out any other responsibilities consistent with the charter, the purposes of the Compensation Committee, the Company's bylaws and applicable rules of NASDAQ.
+The Compensation Committee has the authority to conduct or authorize investigations into any matters within the scope of its responsibilities as it deems appropriate, including the authority to request any officer, employee or adviser of the Company to meet with the Compensation Committee or any advisers engaged by the Compensation Committee.
+In addition to the foregoing and other authority expressly delegated to the Compensation Committee in the charter, the Compensation Committee may also exercise any other powers and carry out any other responsibilities consistent with the charter, the purposes of the Compensation Committee, the Company's bylaws and applicable rules of NASDAQ.